getspacetime/spacetime/README.md

 </details>

 ## About The Project
-Spacetime aims to be a fully featured API Client, supporting multiple transports, platforms, and wormholes.
+A fully featured* cross-platform, cross-transport API Client, wormholes excluded.

+Spacetime is proudly built with .NET MAUI Blazor.

+*not quite fully featured yet*

 <p align="right">(<a href="#top">back to top</a>)</p>